wheelercj/Parhelion/README.md

 # Parhelion

 A simple Discord bot that can play music, solve math questions, and send reminders.
+You can add the bot to your Discord server by clicking [this link](https://discordapp.com/api/oauth2/authorize?scope=bot&client_id=836071320328077332&permissions=3300352).
+After adding, you can see a full list of commands by entering `;help`.

 Here are some guides to making Discord bots that I found helpful:
 * https://ritza.co/showcase/repl.it/building-a-discord-bot-with-python-and-repl-it.html